h33raj/SKF-Code-Examples/django/4-code_example--Directory_path_traversal--.md

 	"""
-	Define the whitelist pattern and validation type and input parameter, countLevel like: getFiles("page1,page2,etc", "alphanummeric", $_GET['filename'], "3")
+	Define the whitelist pattern and validation type and input parameter, countLevel like: getFiles("page1,page2,etc", "alphanummeric", $_GET['filename'])
 	"""

-	def getFiles(whiteListPattern, validationType, inputParameter, dirWhiteListPattern, folder):
+	def getFiles(request, whiteListPattern, validationType, inputParameter):

 		continue = True

         """
 		First, we want to filter the filenames for expected values.
-For this example we use only a-z/0-9 Whenever the values are tampered with, we can assume an attacker is trying to inject malicious input. for more information about validation see "input validations" in the code examples:
+For this example we use only a-z/0-9 - alphanumeric Whenever the values are tampered with, we can assume an attacker is trying to inject malicious input. for more information about validation see "input validations" in the code examples:
 		"""

-		if inputValidation(inputParameter, validationType, "Invalid userinput", "HIGH", countLevel) == False: continue = False
+		if inputValidation(inputParameter, validationType) == False:
+			continue = False

 		"""